 The rising interest in ad-supported streaming is driven not only by its lower cost, but also by the superior ad experience on digital platforms.
 Because these ads tend to be more targeted and relevant, consumers are more likely to respond to them versus generic ads on a linear channel.
 Our latest Digital media trends survey data shows that the highly subscribed and mobile-first viewers are most open to targeted digital ads (figure 5).

 Our survey findings are validated by the recent growth of ad-supported streaming platforms.
-For example, as of May 2019, Hulu had 82 million users, 70 percent (58 million) of whom were using ad-supported services.6 Roku was next on the list with more than 30 million active users as of June 2019, representing a year-over-year growth of 39 percent.7 These platforms’ advertising revenues have exploded as well: Hulu generated ad revenues of US$1.5 billion in 2018,8 while Roku’s total platform revenue (which includes revenue from advertising) for the second quarter of 2019 was US$167.7 million—representing 86 percent year-over-year growth.9
+For example, as of May 2019, Hulu had 82 million users, 70 per cent (58 million) of whom were using ad-supported services.6 Roku was next on the list with more than 30 million active users as of June 2019, representing a year-over-year growth of 39 per cent.7 These platforms’ advertising revenues have exploded as well: Hulu generated ad revenues of US$1.5 billion in 2018,8 while Roku’s total platform income (which includes income from advertising) for the second quarter of 2019 was US$167.7 million—representing 86 per cent year-over-year growth.9